laisonmarko/Region-District-Ward-Databases/README.md

 # Region-District-Ward-Database

-This database conatin three tables for regions ,districts and wards .It may need some corrections
+This is database  for regions ,districts and wards in Tanzania in various formats obtanined from various online sources .Feel free to contribute